-For the homework assignment, students will demonstrate their understanding of Punnet squares.
-First, they will complete Punnet squares for six traits.
+For the homework assignment, students will demonstrate their understanding of Punnett squares.
+First, they will complete Punnett squares for six traits.
 Then they must answer nine questions that relate to the completed squares.
 The last prompt asks them to list which traits are recessive and which are dominant.

 Worksheet Answer Keys

 The final pages of the lesson plan document are answer keys for the three worksheets.
 All the answers are in red to make it easy to compare students’ responses to the correct answers.
 Students responses will vary on the activity worksheet.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.